How To Make A Fun Disco Ball Mirror!

 My blog periodically contains affiliate links meaning that if you make a purchase, I might make a small commission at no extra charge to you.
 Purchases made through them are greatly appreciated.

-Disco mirror
+Disco ball mirror

 These fun eclectic disco ball mirrors add a whole new dimension to any space.
 You can make any freeform shape you want or keep very linear.
 We loved the idea of a wavy surface so that the light will catch the mosaic mirror tiles from every angle.